-The Wellbeing at Work Event is a one-day conference in central London for HR professionals, business leaders and consultants.
-Come and learn from experts and peers about the latest wellbeing developments and successes that are enhancing individual and organisational performance in companies across the UK and Europe.
+The Wellbeing at Work Event is a one-day conference in central London for HR & business leaders.
+Come and learn from experts and peers about the latest wellbeing developments and successes that are enhancing individual and organisational performance in companies across the UK and the World.

-The Event will include a programme of influential speakers, debating panels, workshops and networking sessions where delegates can ask questions, exchange ideas and share experiences on a subject that has the potential to change the world of work.
+The Event will include a programme of influential speakers, debating panels, workshops and networking sessions where delegates can ask questions, exchange ideas and share experiences on a subject that will change the world of work forever.

 Increase staff attendance

 An average sized firm with 250 employees is estimated to make an estimated loss of £250,000 annually, due to sickness absenteeism.

 Outperform your competitors

 FTSE 100 companies that prioritise employee engagement and wellbeing outperform the rest of the FTSE 100 by at least 10%.

 A highly engaged workforce has the potential to reduce staff turnover by up to 87%.

 Over half of workplaces still have no formal mental health policy, even though it costs UK employers around £26 billion each year and is one of the top five reasons for long-term absenteeism.

 Our 2017 speakers below - more to be announced shortly!